livegnik/2way-poc-design/03-data/04-indexing-strategy.md

 This specification is responsible for the following:

 * Defining the mandatory index families required for manager SLAs
-* Defining index scope across global tables and per app table families
+* Defining index scope across global tables and per-app table families
 * Defining index stability requirements during upgrades and maintenance
 * Defining failure posture for index corruption or mismatch